Role Of The Executor

-An executor is the person named by the creator of the will (the testator) to carry out the terms and provisions of the will.
+An executor is the person named by the creator of a will (the testator) to carry out the terms and provisions of the will.
 In addition to locating important documents and notifying Social Security, pension providers, annuity providers and other entities of the death, the executor has numerous other legal responsibilities.

 The executor’s legal responsibilities include: